April’s fool day, 2017, I met James Johnson. His passion reminded me of this article, so I dug it out and posted it.

 A few weeks ago I read an article about winners and losers.
 I have been thinking about this a lot.
 A memory came back that illustrates an important example in my life.

 I ran this by a few friends to see if it was interesting, they thought it was.
 I will try to keep this short and to the point.

 In my 20s I lived in Cleveland, Ohio, a place of widespread violence and ghettos.
-At the time of this story I lived at the edge of the Case campus.
+At the time of this story, I lived at the edge of the Case campus.
 It is now Case Western Reserve.
-This was only a few blocks from the start of a famously low-life area of crime and some violence too.
+This was only a few blocks from the start of a famous low-life area of crime and some violence too.

 I mostly rode a motorcycle for transportation.
 I also liked to play pool and I was good.
 I noticed a pool hall on 105th street between Euclid and Carnegie.
 It would be dangerous to park a nice motorcycle without keeping visual contact.
 One day I noticed that a car had just pulled out one space from the huge window of the pool hall.
 I took it, went in and introduced myself to the owner, Big John.
 Big John was probably 40 years old, about 6’ 5” and 260 lbs of muscle.
 He was a gentle giant.